jsa-research/limbus-buildgen/README.md

 |[linkerFlags](#configuration-linkerFlags)|Specifies any extra linkers flags that will be passed to the linker as is.|
 |[libraries](#configuration-libraries)|Specifies any libraries to link with when building an application or dynamic library.|

+<a name="configuration-title"></a>
+###### title
+An arbitrary string identifying the artifact to build.
+It is only used for naming the build files and does not affect the final executable or library built.

 <a name="configuration-type"></a>
 ###### type
-There are three types of projects which can be generated:
+There are three types of artifacts which can be built:

 |Type|Description|
 |:--|:--|